Progress as Promised – Bond Project Updates

 Construction is underway in the Independence School District after voters passed a $38 million bond in April with an overwhelming majority of 84.95% support.
 The bond will ease overcrowding, eliminate all mobile trailers in the district and advance the Academy model for all ISD high school students by adding and enhancing classrooms for STEM, Culinary, Vocational and Business coursework.

 The district broke ground on its 20th elementary school on June 29, 2017 at 31st Street and Hardy Avenue.
 With a capacity of 450-500 students, the new elementary will be equipped with the latest technology where students will be in a one-to-one setting with Chromebooks and Project Lead The Way as an additional curricular component.
 The new elementary will open in the summer of 2019.

-At Van Horn High School, demolition is underway of the 30,000 square foot “E Building.”
-An excavator is knocking down walls and the entire structure will come down over the next several days.
+At Van Horn High School, the 30,000 square foot “E Building” was demolished to make way for construction projects approved with the bond issue.
 Dirt work is also complete in preparation for the new competition gym and locker rooms.
 At Van Horn, the bond will pay for instructional space for our Culinary Pathway, adding five commercial kitchens to be used by students from all three high schools.
 At Van Horn, the bond will also add a metals classroom, wood shop, remodel science classrooms and add a physical therapy and athletic training classroom space for the Academies.

 Construction fences are up at William Chrisman as the work begins to add four additional classrooms, including two Cisco computer networking rooms for the Academies.
 The finishing touches are being made on the physical therapy and athletic training classroom space for the Academies.
 At Chrisman, the bond will also remodel science classrooms and a weight room will be added, allowing the wrestling room to move to the existing weight room.